 An annuity, typically a group contract or reinsurance agreement, issued by an insurance company providing periodic payments to annuitants receiving immediate or deferred benefits from one or more retirement plans.
 Typically, the insurance company holds the assets supporting the benefits, which may be held in the general or separate account, and retains not only longevity risk but also asset risks (e.g., credit risk and reinvestment risk).

-Registered Index-Linked Annuity (RILA
+Registered Index-Linked Annuity (RILA))

 An annuity with an account value where the contract holder has the option for a portion or all of the account value to grow at a rate linked to an external index, similar to a Fixed Indexed Annuity, but with downside risk exposure that may not guarantee full principal repayment.
 These contracts may include a cap on upside returns, and may also include a floor on downside returns which may be below zero percent.